-This post lists the possible solutions for the Chrome message, “This setting is enforced by your administrator.”
-If you get this message, all the settings of the browser will be locked and you will not be able to make any changes like updating the password, changing the search engine, etc., on Chrome.
-Some users may also get the message, “This setting is enforced by an extension.”
+This post lists the possible solutions for the Chrome message “This setting is enforced by your administrator.”
+If you get this message, all the browser settings will be locked, and you will not be able to make changes like updating the password, changing the search engine, etc., on Chrome.
+Some users may also get the message “This setting is enforced by an extension.”

 This setting is enforced by your administrator – Chrome

-Follow the below-listed methods to get rid of this issue.
+Follow the methods listed below to get rid of this issue.

 - Reset Chrome’s policies to default